ElliNet13/sitemap-search/README.md

 - Searches for keywords within the sitemap URLs
 - Outputs results in a clear, easy-to-read format

-## Requirements

-To use Sitemap Search, you need to have the following Python packages installed:

-- `requests`
-- `beautifulsoup4`

-These can be installed using the provided `requirements.txt` file.

 ## Installation

 1. Clone the repository to your local machine: